Courtyard gardens may be small, but they can be beautiful spaces in which to relax and grow plants.

 Often it’s better to have one large feature than a group of small ones.
 It’s also a great chance to get creative and come up with unique, eye-catching focal points.

 Draw the eye down the garden by the repetition of a key element, such as containers, paths or paving.

-Make sure every spot is useable
+Make sure every spot is usable

 Make sure everything is usable and suits the space; for example, lighting ensures you can see what you are doing after dark, and fires make the garden more inviting during winter.
-Try homemade tin can and glass jar lanterns.

 Include plenty of containers so you can ring the changes and grow plants that might not thrive in the ground.
 Discover some of our favourite container gardening projects.

 If you have to bring large plants, furniture and hard landscaping materials through the house, measure all of the doorways to check you can get everything through.